benders5e/benders5e/firebender.md

 <!--You can blow stuff up with your mind!
 Level ideas: silent, multiple simultaneous projectiles, increasing power/range/radius of blast.-->

+Combustionbenders possess the rare ability to firebend with their minds.
+Instead of using movement to focus their chi, they carefully direct this energy through the forehead, which is often marked by an intricate third-eye tattoo.

 #### Mind's Eye
-Beginning when you choose this specialization at 5th level, you can fire bend even if your limbs are restrained as long as your head is free.
+Beginning when you choose this specialization at 5th level, you can fire bend even if your limbs are restrained as long as your head is free, without being at disadvantage.

 Because your bending requires no movement, you have advantage on attacks against targets you have not yet attacked in the current combat.
 You also gain advantage on initiative.
 On your first turn, you deal double damage.

 #### Combustion
-At 7th level, you can make an explosion as your basic bending attack.
+At 7th level, you can cause explosions with your basic bending attack.
 Instead of making a firebending attack, you can choose to make a combustion attack.
-You pick a point within range on which to center an explosion.
+Pick a point within range on which to center the explosion.
 Targets in a 5-foot radius must make a Dexterity saving throw against your bending DC.
 On a failure, they take your bending damage in force damage, and on a success they take half damage.

 #### Advanced Forms
 At 11th level, you learn an additional form of your choice from the following list: